Golmaal Returns: Plot

+Lucky and Laxman are chased by the cops but they are rescued by Meera, who questions Laxman about his involvement in some shady activities.
+Laxman then reveals that he had to cover up that night's incident for Gopal, whereas Meera reveals that she was the girl whom Gopal saved that night.
+Laxman is shocked and distraught over this news as he believes that Gopal and her are having an affair behind his back but Meera gets angry on Laxman for not trusting her.
+He apologizes and the trio go to the police station.
+However, Vasooli finds out that Munni has been kidnapped and kidnaps Meera as leverage in anger.

-In a rage, Vasooli comes to Meera's house, where Laxman and Lucky learn the woman was none other than Meera whom Gopal had saved from the goons that night.
-After an initial shock, they decide to go to the police station.
-However, Vasooli kidnaps Meera in anger.
-Gopal is later bailed out by Sawant (Murali Sharma) who is going along with him to the Lover's Point along with Madhav, Esha, Lucky and Laxman in tow and Ekta, Vasooli and Meera arriving later.
-Munni is found tied up with her mouth gagged with tape in the back of the murderer's jeep.
-Munni is heard moaning through the tape on her mouth.
-Laxman unties Munni and removes the tape from her mouth.
-Gopal learns that this was a plot concocted by Sawant to frame him for the murder, as his illegal drug trade was about to be exposed.
-The drama grows, as everyone attempts suicide (except Madhav and Lucky), much to Sawant's anger.
-Finally, Sawant goes crazy and tries to kill himself.
+Gopal is later bailed out by Sawant, who is going along with him to the Lover's Point, with Madhav, Esha, Lucky and Laxman following them in pursuit, and Ekta, Vasooli and Meera arriving later.
+Munni is found tied up in the back of the murderer's jeep and is freed by the group.
+Gopal learns that this was a plot concocted by Sawant to frame him for the murder, as the latter's illegal drug trade was about to be exposed, confirming Madhav's suspicions.
+Sawant forces him to hang from the Lover's Point's noose until the others interfere.
+The drama grows, as everyone attempts suicide (except Madhav and Lucky), much to Sawant's anger, until he is driven crazy from this and tries to kill himself.

 Ekta and Gopal get back together, Madhav and Gopal also shake hands in the end.

-Lucky, meanwhile, marries the daughter of the president of Gopal's company, who happens to be Daisy and becomes the new boss, giving a shock to the others.
-Gopal and Laxman are the junior bosses while Madhav is a 24-hour guard for Lucky.
+Lucky, meanwhile, marries Daisy, who happens to be the daughter of the president of Gopal's company, and becomes the new boss, giving a shock to the others.
+Gopal and Laxman are declared the junior bosses, while Madhav is declared a 24-hour guard for Lucky, much to the three's chagrin, who sarcastically comment about Lucky's luck in the ending of this film and the previous one and joke that Lucky will not appear in the third film; Lucky, angered, breaks character and pulls the director of the film, Rohit Shetty, to defend him.